Application Requirements and Portfolio Guideline

 - Test Scores: SAT or ACT scores; TOEFL, IELTS or PTE for international students (see below).

-- Optional Letter of Recommendation (not required)
+- Letter of Recommendation (optional)

 - Portfolio uploaded to pratt.slideroom.com